 Master's Degree in Behavioral Psychology

-A bachelor's degree is mandatory to be eligible for admission to a behavioral psychology master's degree program.
+A bachelor's degree is required for admission to a behavioral psychology master's degree program.
 College transcripts, standardized test scores and letters of recommendation may be necessary as well.
-The majority of coursework in this field is based on research, although some programs require students to complete clinical hours to graduate.
+Coursework focuses on research findings in the field and some programs require students to complete clinical hours to graduate.
 The following are common courses offered for this degree program:

 - Common behavioral disorders